 Why Shelf Life Is More Important Than Taste?

-Retailers want products that have a longer shelf life for the following reasons:
+Retailers prefer products with a longer shelf life because it allows:

 Shelf Life Challenges for Indian Food Startups